-"Milwaukee is an important market for Sprint and now with this upgrade, our customers here can use the largest and fastest mobile broadband network to send and receive information and data at DSL-like speeds, but with the added power to do it on the go," said J. W. Penland, area vice president for sales at Sprint.
-"Mobile consumers can download video or music or access the internet, and business customers can download files, upload documents and retrieve and send email without being tied to their desks."
+"The Northwest is an important market for Sprint.
+With this upgrade, our customers here can use the largest and fastest mobile broadband network to send and receive information and data at DSL-like speeds, but with the added power to do it on the go," said Kirk Dawson, Sprint area vice president, Pacific Northwest.
+"Mobile consumers can download video or music or access the Internet, and business customers can download files, upload documents and retrieve and send email without being tied to their desks."

-Currently, Sprint provides mobile broadband services in and around Milwaukee, Madison, Racine and Kenosha.
-The upgrade is part of Sprint’s $7 billion investment in its wireless and wire line networks nationwide this year including more than $14 million through the third quarter of 2006 in Wisconsin.
+Currently, Sprint provides mobile broadband services in and around Seattle, Tacoma, Bellevue, Mount Vernon and Olympia.
+The upgrade is part of Sprint’s $7 billion investment in its wireless and wire line networks nationwide this year including more than $16 million through the third quarter of 2006 in Washington.

 Overall, Sprint plans to reach more than 200 million people in the U.S. with mobile broadband data services (including both EV-DO Revisions 0 and A) in 220 major metropolitan areas across the country with its Power Vision network by the end of 2006.
 By 3Q 2007, Sprint’s Power Vision network is expected to be completely upgraded to the faster EV-DO Revision A.